hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

        * Tier-2 Anansi

 #.
 In the resources form, tick the 'Load the dask module' checkbox to make sure
-   the dask-labextension is loaded before starting JupyterLab.
+   the Dask Lab extension is loaded before starting JupyterLab.

 #.
 In your new JupyterLab session, open a Jupyter notebook or start a new one.

 #.
 In the 'Settings' menu, select 'Auto-Start Dask'.

 #.
-Select the 'Dask' tab at the left side of the JupyterLab window.
+Click the *Dask* icon at the left side of the JupyterLab window.

 #.
-In the 'Clusters' pane of the 'Dask' tab, click the '+New' button to connect
+In the 'Clusters' pane of the 'Dask' tab, click the '+New' button to fire up
-   your notebook to the Dask cluster.
-The default cluster is a *LocalCluster*.
+   a Dask cluster and connect your notebook to it.
+The default cluster is a *LocalCluster*, which is suited for single-node calculations.

 You can now click any of the yellow-colored bars to open its corresponding Dask dashboard.
-Once opened, you can drag-and-drop them anywhere you want.
+Once opened, you can drag-and-drop it anywhere you want, and you can open multiple dashboards in the same session.
 Some useful Dask dashboards include 'Cpu', 'Cluster Memory', 'Task Stream', 'Workers'.

 .. figure:: img/jupyterlab-dask.png

-   Dask JupyterLab extension in action
+   Dask Lab extension in action